Interpretable Image Classification with Differentiable Prototypes Assignment: Conclusions

 \section{Conclusions}

 We presented ProtoPool, a self-explainable method that incorporates the paradigm of prototypical parts to explain its predictions.
 This model shares the prototypes between classes without pruning operations, reducing their number up to ten times.
 Moreover, it is fully differentiable.
-To efficiently assign the prototypes to classes, we apply Gumbel-Softmax trick together with orthogonalization loss.
-Additionally, we introduced focal similarity that focuses on rare foreground features.
-As a result, we increased the model’s interpretability while maintaining high accuracy, as we showed through theoretical analysis and many experiments, including user study.
+To efficiently assign the prototypes to classes, we apply the Gumbel-Softmax trick together with orthogonalization loss.
+Additionally, we introduced focal similarity that focuses on salient features.
+As a result, we increased the interpretability while maintaining high accuracy, as we showed through theoretical analysis, multiple experiments, and user study.

-\paragraph{Discussion of limitations} Our ProtoPool model inherits its limitations from the other prototype-based models, including non-obvious prototype meaning.
-Hence, even after prototype projection from a training dataset, there is still uncertainty on which attributes it represents.
-However, there exist ways to mitigate this limitation, e.g. using a framework defined in~\cite{nauta2020looks}.
-Additionally, the choice of Gumbel-Softmax temperature $\tau$ and its decreasing strategy are not straightforward and require a careful hyperparameter search.
-Lastly, in the case of ProtoPool, increasing the number of prototypes does not increase the model accuracy after some point because the model saturates.

-\paragraph{Discussion of negative impact} We base our solution on prototypical parts, which are vulnerable to a new type of adversarial attacks~\cite{hoffmann2021looks}.
-Hence, practitioners must consider this danger when deploying a system with a ProtoPool.
-Additionally, it can spread disinformation when prototypes derive from spoiled data or are presented without an expert comment, especially in fields like medicine.